cbullard-dev/rose-reaper-notification/README.md

 ### Status

 This project is currently in early development and focuses on establishing the initial Twitch WebSocket connection and Discord message delivery system.

+### Feedback and Mentorship

+I’m actively seeking feedback on this project and welcome any suggestions or constructive criticism to help improve my software engineering skills.
+If you have experience in software development or related fields and would like to share insights or advice, please feel free to reach out.

+Additionally, I am looking for mentors to support my learning journey in software engineering and infrastructure.
+If you are interested in mentoring, guiding, or collaborating with someone eager to grow and develop professionally, I would be grateful to connect.
+You can contact me through GitHub or via the project discussion channels.